Nules84/CI_PP1_NewPK/README.md

 ### Acknowledgements

-- I received inspiration for this project from my own experience and from the following websites:
+-I received inspiration for this project from my own experience and from the following websites:
 -https://4n4ru.github.io/CI_MS1_BodelschwingherHof/ by Ana Runje
 <br>
 -https://ajgreaves.github.io/portrait-artist/ by AJ Greaves
 <br>
 -https://mattbcoding.github.io/leinster-trophy/index.html by Matt Bodden

-- My mentor Mo Shami for his expert guidance and totorials.
+-My mentor Mo Shami for his expert guidance and totorials.
 Mo has guided me towards attempting bootstrap in order to create a better user experience and responsiveness in the website.

 ### Content